Almonds and Olivez

 Five (5) ‘Scientific Researched’ Health Benefits of Cabbage:

-• Its high polyphenols properties.
+• Its high polyphenol properties.

 • Its high antioxidant properties.